Artian-Techs/adonis-breadcrumbs/docs/guide/installation.md

 </details>

 ::: tip
-Once the middleware is registered, and Edge or Inertia is registered as well, views/templates will have access to the same breadcrumbs instance as the one in the HTTP context.
+Once the middleware and either Edge or Inertia are registered, views/templates will have access to the same breadcrumbs instance as in the HTTP context.
 :::